 - Underlying business income improved year-on-year to reach a record €1,658 million, an increase of 3% year-on-year, reflecting a robust growth despite subdued market conditions.
 After volatile markets in 2022 following the invasion of Ukraine, market activity slightly reduced in 2023 and equities valuations showed a limited recovery.
 On the other hand, fixed income issuance performed well.
 The diversification of Euroclear group business demonstrates its resilience with a good balance between revenues linked to market activity, revenues linked to equities valuation and revenues linked to fixed income (subscription-like business model). - Eurobonds & European assets performance resulted from solid issuance and partial recovery of equities valuation, in spite of lower levels of trading compared to last year in most markets. - Funds business also suffered from lower activity mainly impacting mutual funds.
-Investments in ETFs remained strong. - Collateral Highway revenue increased, despite reduced volumes for lending and borrowing thanks to revised pricing. - Global & Emerging Markets performance remained solid amid interest in new, emerging markets. - Business income margin on an underlying basis amounted to 22.2% in 2023 compared to 29.5% in 2022.
+Investments in ETFs remained strong. - Collateral Highway revenue increased, despite reduced volumes for lending and borrowing thanks to revised pricing. - Global & Emerging Markets performance remained solid amid interest in new, emerging markets. - Business income margin on an underlying basis amounted to 22.4% in 2023 compared to 29.6% in 2022.
 The slowdown is mainly driven by business income impacted by subdued market conditions in 2023 while costs increased on strong inflation and continued investments. - The interest rate environment has changed drastically on a global scale over the past two years.
 Rising interest rates in 2023 had led to a large increase in interest earnings on cash balances.
-On an underlying basis, 2023 interest, banking and other income increased by 219% to €1,113 million driven by interest rates hikes.
+On an underlying basis, 2023 interest, banking and other income increased by 221% to €1,105 million driven by interest rates hikes.

-- Underlying operating expenses increased to €1,290 million, up 14% compared to 2022.
+- Underlying operating expenses increased to €1,287 million, up 14% compared to 2022.
 Approximately 10% of the group's increase in underlying operating expenses is due to inflation on costs, with the remainder reflecting continued investments in its technology and service offering, as well as one-off projects.
-The investments in Euroclear's technology aim at enhancing Euroclear's client proposition, business resilience, and to increase efficiency through standardisation and modernisation. - EBITDA margin on an underlying basis reached 57.4% compared to 47.7% in 2022, a level which is amongst the top of industry leaders in the financial market infrastructure sector.
-This significant increase is explained by interest rates hikes across currencies in response to inflationary pressures throughout the period. - Underlying net profit reached €982 million compared to €603 million in 2022, reflecting a strong business performance and continued growth of Euroclear's core business. - On an underlying basis, EPS is at €312 in 2023, a year-on-year 63% increase reflecting continued increase in the group's underlying net profit.
-Adjusting for impairments (€120 million), the group's normalised underlying EPS amounted to €350 at year-end 2023, corresponding to a year-on-year increase of 83%. - Underlying RoE amounted to 18.8% for the year 2023, up from 12.6% in 2022.
-Adjusting for impairments (€120 million), the group's normalised underlying RoE reached 21.1% in 2023, an increase of 68% from 2022. - The Board envisages approving an interim dividend on the group's underlying net profit in 2024, representing a dividend per share of €210.00 compared to €115.50 per share in 2023.
+The investments in Euroclear's technology aim at enhancing Euroclear's client proposition, business resilience, and to increase efficiency through standardisation and modernisation. - EBITDA margin on an underlying basis reached 57.9% compared to 48.2% in 2022, a level which is amongst the top of industry leaders in the financial market infrastructure sector.
+This significant increase is explained by interest rates hikes across currencies in response to inflationary pressures throughout the period. - Underlying net profit reached €983 million compared to €602 million in 2022, reflecting a strong business performance and continued growth of Euroclear's core business. - On an underlying basis, NAV per share is at €438 in 2023, a yearon-year 16% increase reflecting continued increase in the group's underlying net profit. - Underlying RoE amounted to 18.4% for the year 2023, up from 12.2% in 2022.
+Adjusting for impairments (€120 million), the group's normalised underlying RoE reached 20.6% in 2023, corresponding to a year-on-year increase of 69%. - The Board envisages approving an interim dividend on the group's underlying net profit, representing a dividend per share of €53.90 compared to €30.16 per share in 2023.